About the NAEP Civics Assessment

 The 2022 NAEP civics assessment at grade 8 was administered by the National Center for Education Statistics (NCES) as a digitally based assessment.
 Read more about the NAEP Digitally Based Civics Assessment.

 The NAEP civics assessment at grade 8 transitioned from a paper-based assessment (PBA) to a digitally based assessment (DBA) in 2018.
 The 2022 DBA was administered on tablets supplied by NCES using a secure, local NAEP network.
-This allowed the NAEP administrators to create a stable assessment environment by bringing in their own equipment that would not be influenced by school-based equipment or school internet connectivity, thereby maintaining consistency across the assessed schools.
+This allowed NAEP administrators to create a stable assessment environment by bringing in their own equipment that would not be influenced by variations in school-based equipment or school internet connectivity, thereby maintaining consistency across the assessed schools.
 Students were able to interact with the tablets via touchscreen, with an attached keyboard, or using a stylus provided by NAEP.
-The digitally based civics assessment provided students with interactive item types and online tools such as zooming capability, and different contrast settings for the visually impaired.
-At the beginning of the assessment session, students viewed an interactive tutorial that provided all the information needed to take the assessment on a tablet; for example, it explains how to progress through questions, and how to indicate answers for selected-response questions and use online tools.
+The digitally based civics assessment provided students with interactive item types and online tools such as zooming capability and different contrast settings for the visually impaired.
+At the beginning of the assessment session, students viewed an interactive tutorial that provided all the information needed to take the assessment on a tablet; for example, it explained how to progress through questions, how to indicate answers for selected-response questions, and use online tools.
 The interactive nature of the tutorial allowed students to familiarize themselves with the digital delivery system before beginning the actual assessment.
 See how the civics digitally based assessment was presented to students.